StatCan/cae-eac/docs/en/PostgreSQL.md

 _[Français](../../fr)_
-# Azure PostgreSQL Database
-An Azure Postgres Database can be setup in advance if your project requires one.

-**Reminder:** The CAE Azure PostgreSQL Databases are only accessible from inside the CAE cloud environment.
-They are not accessible from any of the Government of Canada Data Centres.

 ## Accessing Azure PostgreSQL Database

 ### Azure Data Factory
 A linked service can be setup inside Azure Data Factory.
-Configure the linked service to connect via the self-hosted integration runtime and provide username and password.
 Username is **Cloud account username** or AD group name if access was granted to a AD group, followed by the server name.
 Password is an Azure AD access Token as described below in step 6 of pgAdmin section